Synthesis of Bi4Ti3O12 decussated nanoplates with enhanced piezocatalytic activity†

-A variety of nanostructured Bi4Ti3O12 materials with diverse morphologies were synthesized by a novel hydrothermal method using layered titanate Na2Ti3O7 as synthetic precursor.
-Among these materials, the decussated nanoplates exhibit superior piezocatalytic activity compared with other piezocatalysts of the perovskite family.
-The enhanced piezocatalytic activity is attributed to the large piezoelectric potential difference and the shorten distance between polar surfaces, which may help to enhance driving force of charge transport.
-The finite element method (FEM) simulation of piezoelectric response in different Bi4Ti3O12 nanostructures was performed to illustrate the influence of morphologic features on the piezocatalytic performance.
-The catalytic mechanism of Bi4Ti3O12 was investigated by detection and characterization of free radicals and intermediate products with electron spin resonance (ESR) spin-trapping technology and liquid chromatography-mass spectrometry (LC-MS).
+A variety of nanostructured Bi4Ti3O12 materials with diverse morphologies were synthesized by a novel hydrothermal method using layered titanate Na2Ti3O7 as a synthetic precursor.
+Among these materials, decussated nanoplates exhibit superior piezocatalytic activity compared with other piezocatalysts of the perovskite family.
+The enhanced piezocatalytic activity is attributed to the large piezoelectric potential difference and the short distance between polar surfaces, which may help enhance the driving force of charge transport.
+The finite element method (FEM) simulation of piezoelectric response in different Bi4Ti3O12 nanostructures was performed to illustrate the influence of morphological features on the piezocatalytic performance.
+The catalytic mechanism of Bi4Ti3O12 was investigated by the detection and characterization of free radicals and intermediate products with electron spin resonance (ESR) spin-trapping technique and liquid chromatography-mass spectrometry (LC-MS).
 This work may push forward the development of piezocatalytic materials, and provide insights into piezocatalysis for environmental applications.

 - This article is part of the themed collection: 2019 Nanoscale HOT Article Collection